 This recipe uses only six fresh ingredients: avocado, half a red onion, fresh jalapeños, fresh lime juice, cilantro and kosher salt.

 - Should you use tomatoes in guacamole?
 I love adding fresh tomatoes, but only in the summer.
 But otherwise, they water the recipe down.

-What about garlic or garlic powder?
-Nope, not a fan, but I can see the appeal.
-I like to minimize competing flavors in my guacamole (and most recipes, except Indian ones, but that’s a whole new story).
-But you could add them in if you love garlic.
+- What about garlic or garlic powder?
+This is not a traditional component of guacamole, but you could add them in if you love garlic.

 🧂 Three Step Process (+ Secret Tip)